The Louisiana Adoption Home Study

 Like home studies in all states, the Louisiana adoption home study can be stressful.
-This is normal; completing a home study for adoption is a necessary step before you can adopt a child.
-Failing to pass it will mean that you are not eligible to adopt until you do.
-However, as intimidating as that may sound, we promise there’s no need to stress.
-Your home study provider only wants to help you along on your adoption journey.
+This is normal; completing a home study for adoption in Louisiana is a necessary step before you can adopt a child.

 Knowing what to expect during your Louisiana adoption home study can help to eliminate some of the stress that may come along with it.
 If you are readying yourself for the Louisiana adoption home study, here’s how you can expect it go down:

 Step 1: The Documentation Stage